i-agrawal/machine-learning/README.md

         40              More electrons than in the universe

       So yeah...
 I dont think my computer can even handle 4 moves.
-      Lets not calculate every outcome.
+      And a large amount of chess bots just calculate 3 moves ahead.

-      Instead lets look at how children learn to play the game.
+      Instead we are going to look at how children learn to play chess.

+        A child does not bother trying to calculate everything.
-        A child would try playing the game first.
+        A child tries playing a game first.
         Then when they lose they will try again.
         After repeating this process again and again the child will get better.